Medical Insurance (Pensioner Tax Relief) Bill

 Overview

-This bill proposes tax relief on medical insurance premiums for UK residents aged 65 and over.
-The relief is subject to several conditions relating to the type of insurance contract, the insurer, and the reasonableness of the premiums.
-The aim is to alleviate the financial burden of healthcare costs for pensioners.
+This bill proposes tax relief on medical insurance premiums for individuals aged 65 and over residing in the UK.
+The relief is subject to specific conditions regarding the type of insurance contract and the insurer's eligibility.

 Description